-1. You MUST ALSO have experienced serious depression for at least 2 weeks, AND
+1. You may have experienced serious depression for at least 2 weeks, AND

-3. Your symptoms must have resulted in a significant negative impact in your life such as financial problems, legal troubles, or serious issues in your job or relationships.
+3. Your symptoms must have resulted in a significant negative impact on your life such as financial problems, legal troubles, or serious issues in your job, relationships and ability to function.

 If you did screen positive, see a medical expert.
-You must be diagnosed through an face to face interview and cannot draw any conclusions from a bipolar online test which is a SCREENING TEST ONLY!
+You must be diagnosed through an face-to-face interview.
+You cannot draw any conclusions from a bipolar online test which is a SCREENING TEST ONLY!

 (A screening test means it checks for possible symptoms but does NOT provide a diagnosis!)